-The music therapist individually designs each session to meet the child’s needs.
+The music therapists individually design each session to meet the child’s needs.
 Sessions can be individual or include family members.

-In addition to in-room visits, the music therapist conducts music groups in the 3 North playroom.
-Patients, siblings, and parents are invited to attend.
-The music therapist leads the group in drumming, singing, dancing, and a lot of fun!
+The music therapists conduct music groups in the 3 North playroom.
+All patients, siblings and parents are encouraged to attend.
+The music therapists lead the group in drumming, singing, dancing, and meaningful peer interactions.

 The art therapists conduct art groups including Open Studio for all patients and families and a teen art and music therapy group.